Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Data analysis and results

+This continuum modeling approach is commonly adopted in broadband spectral studies of NS-LMXBs, as demonstrated by several recent works \citep{Gambino2019,Mondal2020,Marino2023,Banerjee2024,Marino2026}.
 An overview of all the parameters included in the model is reported in Table~\ref{tab:fit_broadband}.
 For physical consistency, we tied $E_{\rm cut-off, low}$ to $3\times kT_{\rm bb}$, the photon indices $\Gamma$ and electron temperatures $kT_{\rm e}$ of \texttt{thcomp} and \texttt{relxillcp} and fixed the reflection fraction parameter $f_{\rm refl}$ to $-1$ to only consider the reflection spectral component.
-Some parameters were not well constrained by the fit, so that we froze them to typically adopted values for LMXBs \citep[e.g.][]{Marino2022, Ludlam2024, Malacaria2025, LaMonaca2025}, i.e., the emissivity index $\epsilon$ to 3, the Fe abundance A$_{\rm Fe}$ to 1, the density parameter $\log{N}$ to 20.
+Some parameters were not well constrained by the fit, so that we froze them to typically adopted values for LMXBs \citep[e.g.][]{Marino2022, Ludlam2024, Malacaria2025, LaMonaca2025}, i.e., the emissivity index $\epsilon$ to 3, the Fe abundance A$_{\rm Fe}$ to 1, and the density parameter $\log{N}$ to 20.
 For the binary inclination $i$, which was also not well constrained by the fit due to degeneracies, we fixed the value to 74$^\circ$ (see Section~\ref{subsec:binary properties} for the discussion on the binary inclination $i$).

 In order to investigate the long-term evolution of the persistent emission, we performed similar spectral analysis for the rest of the FXT observations as well.
 Due to a lack of high-energy coverage above 10\,keV and the absence of clear residuals due to reflection when only FXT data are available, we removed \texttt{relxillCp} from the spectral model, thus adopting a simplified version that reads: $\texttt{TBabs} \times (\texttt{thComp} \times \texttt{bbodyrad} + \texttt{diskbb})$.
 To better constrain the parameters, during spectral fitting, we fixed the values of the hydrogen column density ($N_{\rm H}$), electron temperature of the corona ($kT_{\rm e}$) and blackbody temperature ($kT_{\rm bb}$) to the values derived from the joint fitting with \nustar\ (see Table~\ref{tab:fit_broadband}), and the value of covering fraction ($f_{\rm cov}$) to $1$.
 Data collected by both FXT-A and FXT-B were used for spectral analysis, except that for TM we ignored the data below $1\,{\rm keV}$ and the data above $9\,{\rm keV}$ due to known calibration issues (private communication).
 The unfolded EP/FXT spectra and the spectral fitting residuals are shown in Figure~\ref{fig:all_fxt_spec}.
 The evolution of the key spectral parameters is shown in Figure~\ref{fig:fxt_spec_evolution} and a detailed discussion is given in Section~\ref{subsec:spec discussion}.